-There are many ways to soundproof a room, including using noise dampening curtains alongside the video screen, as well as cover any windows there may be.
+There are many ways to soundproof a room, including using noise-dampening curtains alongside the video screen, as well as covering any windows there may be.
 The carpet and the fabric of the furniture will also help to absorb some of the sounds.

 Instead of installing a typical interior door, which usually has hollow cores, for your theater, install a door that has soundproofing insulation in its core.
 Weather-stripping the door and the windows will also help keep out sound, as well as keep it in the room when watching a video or TV show.

 If your home theater is in the basement, use acoustic ceiling tiles to help absorb sounds.
 If the room is on the main level of the house, then you can have sound-dampening drywall, also called zero sound drywall, put up during the theater’s construction.